aws/aws-cdk-rfcs/text/0249-v2-experiments.md

 >    can mitigate this downside by keeping the old unstable package around, but
 >    that leads to duplicated classes.

 1 and 3 applies to both option 3 and option 2.
-Disadvantage 2, states that
+Condition 2 of the
+[alpha](#alpha-optional) stage definition already state that unstable modules may not depend on each other.

+Releasing each alpha module separately has the advantage of allowing consumers to choose when they want to upgrade a specific module.
+If we release all modules under a single package, in which every release may include breaking changes to any numbers of its modules, users are forced to accept the breaking changes in all modules, even if they only want to upgrade a single module.
+For example, assume the uber package includes `aws-appmesh` and `aws-synthetics`, and that release `0.x` of the uber package includes breaking changes to both modules, a customer who only wants the new feature added to `aws-synthetics` now must accept the breaking changes to `aws-appmesh`, which might include changes to both the code and their deployed infrastructure they are not ready to make, e.g resource replacement.
+Having separate module means reduces the blast radius of every update.

-"doing that brings us back to the dependency hell that mono-CDK was designed to solve".
+A note about the statement in disadvantage 2: "doing that brings us back to the dependency hell that mono-CDK was designed to solve".
 This is not accurate, in v1, modules declared both a `peerDependency` and a direct dependency on other `@aws-cdk` modules, this was mainly because prior to npm7 `peerDependencies` were not automatically installed. npm7 which does install `peerDependencies`, removes the need to declare a direct dependency.
 Additionally, alpha modules, as defined in this doc, are intended to be released using a versioning scheme that allows breaking changes with every release, as such they shouldn't be used by libraries.
 If a library does chooses to depend on an alpha module, it should declare a fixed dependency it, which will lock its consumer to that version.

-Releasing each alpha module separately has the advantage of allowing consumers to choose when they want to upgrade a specific module.
-If we release all modules under a single package, in which every release may include breaking changes to any numbers of its modules, users are force to accept the breaking changes in all modules, even if they only want to upgrade a single module.
-For example, assume the uber package includes `aws-appmesh` and `aws-synthetics`, and that release `0.x` of the uber package includes breaking changes to both modules, a customer who only wants the new feature added to `aws-synthetics` now must accept the breaking changes to `aws-appmesh`, which might include changes to both the code and their deployed infrastructure they are not ready to make, e.g resource replacement.
-Having separate module means reduces the blast radius of every update.

 ### Migrating experimental modules to V2